A scoop of home: Filipino comfort desserts reimagined as ice cream

 “It started with a rainy Sunday morning and a bowl of hot champorado,” Marcelo says.
 “Later that day, when I checked the supermarket freezer, it was always the same old lineup.
 That was my ‘aha’ moment.
 I wanted every scoop of my ice cream to feel like a memory.”

-From that thought came a menu that reads like a barrio fiesta table — inutak, mangga’t suman, bilo-bilo, chocolate champorado, ube macapuno champorado, and latik-latik.
+From that thought came a menu that reads like a Filipino dessert table — inutak, mangga’t suman, bilo-bilo, chocolate champorado, ube macapuno champorado and latik-latik.
 Each flavor draws from dishes that Filipinos grew up eating — warm, nostalgic treats reimagined as frozen indulgences.

 The approach taps into a growing appetite for homegrown luxury, where provenance matters as much as taste.
 For many younger millennial and gen z consumers, buying local has become part of a broader cultural statement — a way of supporting Filipino craftsmanship while celebrating familiar flavors in new forms.